Wondering what to take to mexico?

 What size Mexico SIM Card to buy

 This will depend on how much data you plan to use.
-To be on the safe side, you should have more than enough data with 4gb size for a one-week trip, and for those who plan to be on their phone a lot, go for the 8gb size.
+To be on the safe side, you should have more than enough data with 4gb size for a one-week trip, even if you’re watch8ing videos and other high-data activities.
+For those who plan to be on their phone a lot, go for the 8gb size.

 How to change a SIM Card